Lgcsimoes/tce_sp/README.md

 ## SP state cities - Overview.ipynb

 Data was obtained from [IBGE website](https://www.ibge.gov.br/informacoes-por-cidade-e-estado?t=destaques&c=3549904), clicking on *"Exportar*" on the upper right corner and choosing *"Todos os municípios - SP*" and "*CSV*".
-A `.csv` file will be downloaded with information about every city from São Paulo state.
+A `.csv` file will be downloaded with information about every city from São Paulo State.
 The data exported from IBGE website can also be found on [`db/municipios_SP_IBGE.csv`](https://github.com/Lgcsimoes/tce_sp/blob/master/db/municipios_SP_IBGE.csv).

 The notebook presents an exploratory data analysis (EDA), visually inspecting the boxplot and correlation plots, as well as variable skewness.
-Boxplots are shown below, where a variable dispersion of 1-2 orders of magnitude can be found for income/spending per capita and child mortality rate, indicating a large discrepancy of such parameters between cities in São Paulo state.
+Boxplots are shown below, where a variable dispersion of 1-2 orders of magnitude can be found for income/spending per capita and child mortality rate, indicating a large discrepancy of such parameters between cities in São Paulo State.

 ![Boxplots for IBGE database](notebooks/images/ibge_boxplot.png)